Tensor product of filtered $A_\infty$-algebras: Criterion for tensor product

+is an isomorphism.
 In fact, when $A$ and $B$ are finite dimensional vector spaces $S$ is an isomorphism.
 In the general case we argue as follows.
-Denote by $I$ the following composition
+Let $I$ denote the composition

-Lemma \ref{homotopytensor} states that $F^A_{1,0}$ and $F^B_{1,0}$ induce isomorphisms in cohomology, therefore by the K\"unneth theorem, so does $F^A_{1,0}\otimes F^B_{1,0}$.
+Lemma \ref{homotopytensor} states that $F^A_{1,0}$ and $F^B_{1,0}$ induce isomorphisms in cohomology.
+Therefore $F^A_{1,0}\otimes F^B_{1,0}$ also induces an isomorphism in cohomology by the K\"unneth theorem.
 We have reduced the proof to showing that $I$ induces an isomorphism in cohomology.
 We will do this by providing a homotopy inverse.
-Define $\bar P:End_{A,B}\lto A\otimes B$ as
+Define $\bar P:End_{A,B}\lto A\otimes B$ by